cbergdolt/NockDown/README.md

 ------------------------------------

 HOW TO PLAY:
-1) Run "python play1.py" in one terminal window
+1) Player 1: Run "python play1.py" in your terminal window
-2) Run "python play2.py" in a separate terminal window
+2) Player 2: Run "python play2.py" in your terminal window
 3) Move your squirrel left and right by using the arrow keys
 4) Shoot your acorns at the targets when they appear by pressing the spacebar